-At a folk high school, you get to practice your subject, not merely immerse yourself in its theory.
+At a folk high school, you get to practice what you learn, not merely immerse yourself in its theory.
 Supervised and encouraged by dedicated teachers, you find yourself a member of a small class, generally consisting of only 10 to 20 students.

 A folk high school year lasts nine months, from August to May.
-Most often, student attend a school right after graduating from high school (upper secondary school).
+Most students attend folk high schools right after graduating from high school (upper secondary school).
 Most folk high school students are between 18 and 25 years, but few schools accept 16-year-olds, too.
 No folk high school has an upper age limit.

 Folk high schools are boarding schools; in others words, you live on campus in a dormitory.
 You sleep and eat on campus.
 In the dormitories, there are the single or double rooms; some rooms have their own bathroom, while other rooms have shared bathrooms in the hallway.
 Usually, there are also common rooms and a kitchen in your dormitory unit.
 All regular meals are served in the dining hall where you eat with the other students.

-We believe that living with the students you would go to school with, creates an outstanding learning situation.
+We believe that living with fellow students, creates an outstanding learning environment.
 By sharing accommodations with people who are different from yourself you learn to work together and handle problems.
 You also get to know your fellow students in a completely different way when you are with them around the clock.

-Folk high schools are is not just about academics and subjects.
+Folk high schools are not just about academics and subjects.
 Social life also plays a big part in the year at a folk high school.
-The school organizes student events, ice-breaker trips and other social events.
+The school organizes student events, ice-breaker trips and other social activities.